 - Making satisfactory academic progress

-If you need information to complete a Self-Certification form for a private/alternative student loan, please follow the instructions listed below:
+If you need information to complete a Self-Certification form for an alternative student loan, please follow the instructions listed below:

 - Log into myWSU.wichita.edu.

-- Select the Financial Aid tab and then Financial Aid Awards.
+- Select the myFinances tab and then Financial Aid Awards.

 - Award Overview

-The information on the Financial Aid Award Overview page can be used to complete the Self-Certification form from your lender.
+Use the information on the Financial Aid Award Overview page to complete your Self-Certification form from the loan lender.
 This page will display your Cost of Attendance (also known as an Estimated Financial Aid Budget), Financial Need, and Total Aid.
-If the loan you are currently applying for has already been posted on your award, do not include it as current aid on the Self-Certification form.
+If the loan you are currently applying for has already been added to your award, do not include it as current aid on the Self-Certification form.